-B2B marketers often get hung up about the differences between multi channel and omnichannel marketing, when in fact the two approaches actually possess an array of similarities.
+B2B marketers often get hung up about the differences between multichannel and omnichannel marketing, when in fact the two approaches are actually very similar.

-Take the fact that both involve more than one channel to communicate, reach and engage with their target audience.
-Rather than placing too much emphasis on the key differences, should marketers shift their focus to striving to create a seamless customer experience?
+For example, both involve more than one marketing channel to communicate, reach and engage with their target audience.
+Rather than placing too much emphasis on the key differences, should marketers shift their focus to create a seamless customer experience?

 This article covers:

-- Why B2B marketers should avoid getting hung up about multi channel vs omnichannel marketing and the differences
+- Why B2B marketers should avoid getting hung up on the differences between a multichannel approach and an omnichannel strategy

 - How to achieve a seamless customer experience through channel alignment and cross-channel integration